 Updated on Jul 13, 2018

-In this tutorial we will follow the steps required to install Ghost.
-Ghost installation is a pretty straight forward process, still you will need to obtain and install Node.js first in order to start your Ghost blog platform.
+In this tutorial, we will follow the steps required to install Ghost.
+While the Ghost installation is a pretty straight forward process, you will still need to obtain and install Node.js first in order to start your Ghost blog platform.

 First, make sure that you have your OS updated and all required packages are installed.
 You can perform this following the instructions below depending on your server operation system.